bekk/bekk-christmas/post/thecloud/cloud-janitors.md

-To try and make this fluffy subject a bit more tangible, let’s look at some examples I use today in our AWS cloud!
+To try and make this fluffy subject a bit more tangible let’s look at some examples we use today in our AWS cloud.
 <br />